Storware/vprotect-manual/deployment/initial-configuration.md

 ### Welcome page - nodes

-* At the welcome page you should see vProtect nodes summary.
+* On the welcome page, you should see vProtect nodes summary.
 You need at least one fully running node to continue.
-If you meet this requirement, please click on next button.
+If you meet this requirement, please click on the next button.

 ![](../.gitbook/assets/initial-configuration-wizard.jpg)

 ### Add hypervisor

-* In the Hypervisor section you will start by selecting hypervisor manager or hypervisor that you want to add.
+* In the Hypervisor section, you will start by selecting a hypervisor manager or hypervisor that you want to add.
 You can repeat this step if you have many types of virtualization providers.

 ![](../.gitbook/assets/initial-configuration-wizard-hypervisor.jpg)